fbreve/pypcc/README.md

 #### Installation
 You need Python 3.7 or later to use **pypcc**.
 You can find it at [python.org](https://www.python.org/).

+The only required package for **pypcc** is **numpy**.
+However, the example also uses **scikit-learn** to load the example dataset (Wine Dataset), to normalize the data, to calculate the accuracy, and to build the confusion matrix.

 You can clone this repo to your local machine using:
 ```
 git clone https://github.com/fbreve/pypcc.git
 ```

 ## Usage
 The usage of this class is pretty similar to [semi-supervised algorithms at scikit-learn](https://scikit-learn.org/stable/modules/label_propagation.html).
-A "example" code is available in this repository.
+An "example" code is available in this repository.

 ## Parameters
 As arguments, **pypcc** receives the values explained below: